cloud-native-toolkit/cloud-native-toolkit-workshop/activity-1/README.md

     - Enter `password` as token/password
     - Hit Enter to select branch `master`
     - Use down arrow and select `ibm-golang`
-    - Hit Enter to select  Y for image scanning
+    - Enter `n` for image scanning to speed up the pipeline run
     - Open the url to see the pipeline running in the OpenShift Console

 1. Verify that Pipeline Run completeled succesfully